Budschie/StrongholdWarlordsModdingHelper/README.md

 ![Logo](https://raw.githubusercontent.com/Budschie/StrongholdWarlordsModdingHelper/master/StrongholdWarlordsModdingHelper/Images/BudschieModdingTool.png)

 ## Special thanks
-Special thanks goes to @Chriskraft9/AskaborDE for being an enormous help for this project with his experience in Stronghold Modding and having inspired me to add various features.
+Special thanks goes to the discord user @Chriskraft9/AskaborDE for being an enormous help for this project with his experience in Stronghold Modding and having inspired me to add various features.

 ## How to use as a user